 Not all real estate licensees are the same; only those who are members of the NATIONAL ASSOCIATION OF REALTORS are properly called REALTORS.
 They proudly display the REALTOR trademark on their business cards and other marketing and sales literature.
 REALTORS are committed to treating all parties to a transaction honestly.
 REALTORS subscribe to a strict Code of Ethics and are expected to maintain a higher level of knowledge of the process of buying and selling real estate.
 An independent survey reported that 84% of home buyers would use the same REALTOR again.

 Your Realtor (agent) will help you: understand the market, help you determine your buying power, assist you in finding the right property, negotiating the offer and completing all the necessary paperwork, completing the due diligence (home inspection etc.), and help you follow up with all of the entities involved (title company, lender, seller, inspector, brokers, etc.) to guide you through the closing process so that the transaction closes smoothly.

 Become Familiar With The Market:

 Every transaction is different, and the ultimate value of a home is determined by what the seller is willing to accept and what the buyer is willing to pay.
-You don't want to pay too much, but if you don't pay what the market demands, someone else will and you may loose out to another buyer.
+You don't want to pay too much, but if you don't pay what the market demands, someone else will and you may lose out to another buyer.
 Before you make an offer (or even start looking at homes) it's a good idea to review market trends and recent sales history for the areas that you are interested in.
 Ask your agent to give you a list of recent sales that match your general search criteria.
 Pay close attention to the average price per sq. ft. (including the lot), and the total days on market.
-Knowing wether you are in a buyers market or a sellers market will be important when it comes time to make an offer.
+Knowing whether you are in a buyers market or a seller's market will be important when it comes time to make an offer.

 Location Is Everything: